coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

 -----------------

 Your navbar will have links to your other pages or external content that you want to share.
 To build your menu, go to **Snippets > Navigation Bars**.

-In the top right- hand corner is a button that says **Add Navigation Bar**.
+In the top right-hand corner is a button that says **Add Navigation Bar**.
 Click on this button to start!
 (Alternatively, you can also click on the link that says "Why not add one?")

 .. figure:: img/tutorial_new_nav_edit1.png
     :alt: The edit screen for adding a navbar.